Boston is jam-packed with fabulous restaurants, so naturally it has tons of fun food festivals, too.

 The Phantom Gourmet started off as a local television show that reviewed restaurants.
 Now they produce several of the top food & wine events in the city!

 Each summer, they host the Phantom Gourmet Food Festival, a tasting of local food and restaurants that takes place on 2 streets bordering historic Fenway Park, home of the Boston Red Sox.

-At the Phantom Gourmet Food Festival, you can taste food from the Phantom Gourmet’s top 100 favorite local food companies and restaurants such as The Summer Shack, Utz Snacks, The Sausage Guy, and Dunkin’ Donuts (because no New England food fest is complete without a Dunkin’ Donuts iced coffee).
+At the Phantom Gourmet Food Festival, you can taste food from the Phantom Gourmet’s top 100 favorite local food companies and restaurants such as The Summer Shack, Utz Snacks, The Sausage Guy, and Dunkin’ Donuts.

 St. Anthony’s Feast

-If you plan to visit Boston to visit the famed North End and its delicious authentic Italian food, schedule it during the weekend of the last Sunday in August, when St. Anthony’s Feast is held.
+If you plan to visit Boston to visit the historic North End, schedule it during the weekend of the last Sunday in August, when St. Anthony’s Feast is held.
 This 3-day event is the largest Italian street festival in New England.

 Boston Local Food Festival